aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-object-to-xps-document/_index.md

 ### Q3: Is Aspose.Page compatible with .NET Core?

-A3: Yes, Aspose.Page supports .NET Core, enabling cross-platform development.
+A3: Yes, Aspose.Page supports .NET Core, enabling cross‑platform development.

 ### Q4: Can I export XPS documents to other formats using Aspose.Page?